Officers stabbed when 'providing assistance to a vulnerable member of the public' - man in 20s arrested

-Officers injured in unprovoked knife attack when 'providing assistance to a vulnerable member of the public' - man in 20s arrested for attempted murder
+Officers injured in unprovoked knife attack when 'providing assistance to vulnerable member of the public' - Sinn Fein condemn knife attack

 A man in his 20s has been arrested following the attempted murder of two police officers in south Belfast in the early hours of this morning, Wednesday 1 February.